 The innovative design of dual action exercise bikes offer users a whole new way to workout.
 If you love to pedal and watch TV, but are frustrated that you aren’t as strong as you’d like to be in your arms and back, these are the exercise machines you’ve been waiting for.

 Dual action exercise bikes are similar to upright bikes but add a set of moving handlebars allowing the user to do arm movements while the pedaling motion works the lower body.
 This allows for a full body workout since the dynamic movements are working the core muscles and abs as well.

 The fan wheel also provides the resistance, and it exponentially increases the wind resistance the harder you pedal and move the handles.
-The cost of these specialty exercise bikes range from around $89 at Costco or Wal-Mart, up to $750 for a Schwinn Airdyne.
+The cost of these specialty exercise bikes range from around $89 at Costco or Wal-Mart, up to $600 for a Schwinn Airdyne.

 That may sound like a steep price for a dual action stationary bike, but once you read the reviews on the Airdyne you will see that they literally last for 20 – 30 years with no mechanical problems.